BioDAS/biodas.github.io/wiki/DASworkshop200802_intro_tutorial.md

 > ***Take a look at the [definition of the features command in the DAS
 > 1.53 specification](http://biodas.org/documents/spec.html#features).
+> (Keep this page open - you will find this useful later).
+Use this
-> Use this information to modify the previous query to include only the
+> information to modify the previous query to include only the features
-> features located between residues 20 and 100 on the protein
+> located between residues 20 and 100 on the protein sequence.***

+> ***Using the information from the DAS 1.53 specification, modify your
+> query to retrieve the positions of alpha helices (feature ontology
-> sequence.***
+> term 'SO:0001117') across the entire Q14974 sequence.***

 As indicated above, the purpose of DAS is to allow you to retrieve protein information from multiple sources at the same time.
 An example